 Change MP3 Tags on Your Computer Using Free Software

-Edited by Batkingnz, Anonymous, Vanessa Alexandra Avisado, Eng and 1 other
+Edited by Batkingnz, Vanessa Alexandra Avisado, Eng, Lynn and 1 other

 If you're someone who has a lot of music stored on your PC, then you probably know the absolute headache involved with music files that have missing or incorrect tag information.
-If you've ripped your music from discs rather than downloading it from iTunes, Xbox Music or a similar online service, then there's a pretty high chance that you have music right now, with incorrect, confusing or missing media information.
-Whether you are trying to tidy up your collection or you have a few albums driving you mad with their missing cover art, we have you covered with the following article that will tell you how to update your mp3 tags with an app that's appropriately titled: mp3tag.
+If you've ripped your music from discs rather than downloading it from iTunes, Xbox Music or a similar online service, then there's a pretty good chance that right now you have music with incorrect, confusing or missing media information.
+Whether you're trying to tidy up your collection or you have a few albums driving you mad because they're missing cover art, we have you covered with the following article that will show you how to update your mp3 tags with an app that's appropriately titled: mp3tag.

 Installing the Application

-- 3Once the installation has completed, open mp3tag from either your desktop or from your start menu.
+- 4Once the installation is complete, open mp3tag from either your desktop or your start menu.